 Recommended Modulation Pedal

-You can easily find people arguing on forums over which chorus pedal is the best because every guitarist has different tastes and preferences.
+You can easily find people arguing on forums over which chorus/phaser pedal is the best because every guitarist has different tastes and preferences.

 Recommended Delay Pedal

-It’s frustrating when you buy a delay pedal then realize that you can’t get the right settings for half of the songs you like.
+It’s frustrating when you buy a delay pedal and then realize that you can’t get the right settings for half of the songs you like.
 So the priority here is flexibility.
 If you have a flexible delay pedal with a range of different delay options, you’re going to be able to replicate more delay effects you hear in songs.

-The delay pedal I recommend is the Flashback Delay by TC Electronic.
+The delay pedal I recommend is the Flashback 2 Delay by TC Electronic.

 There are two reasons why I recommend this pedal.
 The first reason is that it gives you access to a wide range of useful delay types.
 The TonePrint feature allows you to dial in the exact settings you want.
 This is really important for delay because a lot of songs will require a specific delay setting down to the correct millisecond.

-The second reason I recommend the Flashback is because it has a simple built in looper.
-While you could buy a separate looper pedal such as the very popular Ditto Looper, having one built into a delay pedal simply means you can get more out of less pedals.
-As a guitar teacher I highly recommend every beginner have a looper pedal.
-You can learn how to use a looper pedal in my lesson here.
+The second reason I recommend the Flashback is because it has a simple built-in looper.
+While you could buy a separate looper pedal such as the very popular Ditto Looper, having one built into a delay pedal simply means you can try out a looper without needing to buy a separate pedal.

 Essential Pedals Summary